 A TV tuner is a device that makes it possible to connect a TV signal to your computer.
-With Windows Media Center and a compatible TV tuner, you can watch live TV shows and movies on your computer, and record programs for future viewing.
-For more information, see TV on your computer: Understanding TV signals and TV tuners and Set up a TV signal in Windows Media Center.
+With Windows Media Center—a feature included in Windows Vista Home Premium and Windows Vista Ultimate—and a compatible TV tuner, you can watch live TV shows and movies on your computer, and record programs for future viewings.

 An internal TV tuner card, which you must install inside your computer.

 An external TV tuner that can be plugged into an available USB port or IEEE 1394 port.

 An external TV tuner card that can be connected to a CardBus slot or ExpressCard slot on your mobile PC.

 To find out which TV tuner models are compatible with your computer setup, contact your computer manufacturer or go to the Windows Vista Hardware Compatibility List website.

 To receive a TV signal on your computer, the signal type must be supported both by your TV tuner hardware and by Windows Media Center.
 After you have connected a compatible TV signal to your computer, you can set up the signal in Windows Media Center to watch and record TV shows and movies.
 The type of television programming that you can watch and record on your Windows Media Center computer depends on the following: